 Diakonia has six principal strategies for combating corruption.
-The work is carried out both within our own operations and with our partner organizations and in the countries in which we work.
+The work is carried out within our own operations, with our partner organizations and in the countries in which we work.
 In addition, we work at the global level to promote policies and economics that benefit the poor.

-1. Long-term support for civil society’s work for democracy and citizenship:
+1. Long-term support for civil society’s work on democracy and citizenship:

-Diakonia provides long-term support to organizations in civil society that are working for empowered and actively participative citizenship, such that people have knowledge about their rights and obligations; and the right and opportunity to organize, participate in and influence their communities, and to demand accountability.
+Diakonia provides long-term support to organizations in civil society that are working for empowered and actively participative citizenship, so that people gain knowledge about their rights and obligations; the right and opportunity to organize, participate in and influence their communities, and the right to demand accountability.

-It is particularly urgent to work for the rights and opportunities of discriminated groups to participate in the political process.
+Work on the rights and opportunities of discriminated groups to participate in the political process is particularly urgent.
 Transparency and access to information are fundamental to this work.

 2. Transparency and the demand for accountability within civil society:

 Organizations that scrutinise those in power must be credible.
-Work with codes of conduct is a vital instrument for ensuring that organizations work for the poor’s perspective and that they live up to the rights perspective.
+Work on codes of conduct is a vital instrument for ensuring that organizations work from the persepctive of the poor and that they live up to the rights perspective.